Teradata/stacki-wiki/Distribution-Management.md

 You can create additional distributions by adding ISOs you have downloaded or have created from a mirrored repository with the "stack create mirror" command.
-Either way, the iso is recognized as a pallet which can be enabled for the "default" distribution or enabled for a new distribution you have created.
+Either way, the ISO is recognized as a pallet which can be enabled for the "default" distribution or enabled for a new distribution you have created.

 Machines can be assigned to a different distribution containing the software